 This also applies to using apps like Klarna to make purchases.
 If you’re unable to ensure timely payment, don’t use them.

-If your debt consists largely of credit cards, a balance transfer can be a legitimate way to get rid of debt quicker.
-But, it only works in certain circumstances.
+A new credit card can seem like an odd choice to start repaying debt.
+However, if your indebtedness is largely on credit cards, a balance transfer can be a legitimate way to get rid of debt quicker.

 Here’s how a balance transfer works: